1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 compose(divideByTwo, addOne)(14)	//(14 + 1)*5 =  7.5
 ```

-`compose` takes two functions and returns function representing the composition of those functions.
-Using compose in conjecture ƒ allows us to eliminate almost all of the noise of inline lambda's from our d3 code:
+`compose` takes two functions and returns one function representing the composition of those functions.
+Using `compose` with `ƒ` allows us to eliminate almost all of the noise of inline lambdas from our d3 code:

 ```javascript
     .enter().append("circle")